Popcorn (1991 film): Production

+The film was executive produced by Howard Hurst, a Toronto based real estate magnate.

-Adamant about not directing another horror film after Black Christmas, Bob Clark passed on the offer to helm the film and instead suggested Alan Ormsby, his Deathdream collaborator instead.
+Adamant about not directing another horror film after Black Christmas (1974), Bob Clark passed on the offer to helm the film and instead suggested his collaborator on Deathdream (1974), Alan Ormsby.
+Clark, an uncredited producer for Popcorn, also acted as a "hands-on" filmmaker throughout production and served as a second unit director when needed.
 Popcorn was filmed entirely in Kingston, Jamaica.

 Ormsby was replaced by Porky's actor Mark Herrier a few weeks into filming.
-The cast and crew speculated that Ormsby was fired for being too "detailed oriented" in the filming of the marathon films.
-The original lead Amy O'Neill was replaced by Jill Schoelen at this time as well.
-Clark, an uncredited producer on the film, also acted as a "hands-on" filmmaker throughout production and served as a second unit director when needed.

-Ormsby is credited with directing all three of the main films within a film, while Herrier is credited with filming the present-day portions of the film.
+The cast and crew later speculated that Ormsby was fired for being too "detail-oriented" in the creation of the "film within a film" marathon movies.
+While Ormsby is credited with directing all three, Herrier is credited with filming the present-day portions of Popcorn.

+Concurrent with Ormsby's dismissal, the original lead actress, Amy O'Neill, was replaced by Jill Schoelen.

 Analysis

-According to John Kenneth Muir, the title reflects a trend in the horror films of the 1990s.
-There were few colorful titles, none as flamboyant as examples of previous decades such as The Last House on the Left (1972), The Texas Chain Saw Massacre (1974), and A Nightmare on Elm Street (1984).
-Instead, most film titles were generic and simple.
-Besides Popcorn, he cites titles such as The Guardian (1990), The Crush (1993), The Temp (1993), Hideaway (1995), and Scream (1996).
+According to John Kenneth Muir, the film's succinct title reflects a trend in the horror films of the 1990s.
+Unlike horror film titles of the previous decades, such as The Last House on the Left (1972), The Texas Chain Saw Massacre (1974), or A Nightmare on Elm Street (1984), Muir perceives the 1990s to have been characterized by more laconic titles like Popcorn, The Guardian (1990), Hideaway (1995), and Scream (1996).
 He believes this trend was a result of the studio desire for generic, wide-appeal films.

-Muir believes the film itself was part of another trend of the time.
-Horror films which were both postmodernist films and self-reflective.
+Furthermore, Muir argues that the film itself is an example of the postmodernist, self-reflective horror films of that period.
 Popcorn took inspiration from the history of the horror films, from the 1950s onwards, inspiring films like Wes Craven's New Nightmare (1994) and In the Mouth of Madness (1995) which used metafiction as one of their themes.